Ion transporter: Primary transporter

-Primary transporters use energy to transport ions such as Na +, K+, and Ca2+ across a cells membrane and can create concentration gradients.
+Primary transporters use energy to transport ions such as Na+, K+, and Ca2+ across a cells membrane and can create concentration gradients.
 This transport can use ATP as an energy source or it can be used to generate ATP through methods such as the electron transport chain in plants.

 Active transporter

-Transporters that use ATP convert the energy in ATP into potential energy in the form of a concentration gradient.
+Active transporters use ATP to convert the energy in ATP into potential energy in the form of a concentration gradient.
 They use the ATP to transport an ion from a low concentration to a higher concentration.
-Examples of proteins that use ATP are P-type ATPases that transfer Na +, K+, and Ca2+ ions by phosphorylation, A-type ATPases that transfer anions, and ABC transporters (ATP binding cassette transporters) that transport a broad set of molecules.
-Examples of the P-type ATPase include Na+/K+-ATPase that is regulated by Janus Kinase-2 as well as Ca2+ ATPase which exhibits sensitivity to ADP and ATP concentrations P-glycoprotein is an example of an ABC transport binding protein in the human body.
+Examples of proteins that use ATP are P-type ATPases that transfer Na+, K+, and Ca2+ ions by phosphorylation, A-type ATPases that transfer anions, and ABC transporters (ATP binding cassette transporters) that transport a broad set of molecules.
+Examples of the P-type ATPase include Na+/K+-ATPase that is regulated by Janus Kinase-2 as well as Ca2+ ATPase which exhibits sensitivity to ADP and ATP concentrations.
+P-glycoprotein is an example of an ABC transport binding protein in the human body.

 ATP producing transporter

 ATP producing transporters run in the opposite direction of ATP Utilizing transporters.
 These proteins transport ions from high to low concentration with the gradient but in the process ATP is formed.
 Potential energy in the form of the concentration gradient is used to generate ATP.
 In animals, this ATP synthesis takes place in the mitochondria using F- type ATPase otherwise known as ATP synthase.
 This process utilizes the electron transport chain in a process called oxidative phosphorylation.
 V-type ATPase serves the opposite function as F-type ATPase and is used in plants to hydrolyze ATP to create a proton gradient.
-Examples of this are lysosomes that use V-type ATPase acidify vesicles or plant vacuoles during process of photosynthesis in the chloroplasts.
+Examples of this are lysosomes that use V-type ATPase to acidify vesicles or plant vacuoles during the process of photosynthesis in the chloroplasts.
 This process can be regulated through various methods such as pH.